Student International Policy for Education Abroad

 Travel Warnings, Alerts, Advisories and/or Public Announcements

 The International Programs Office monitors country travel warnings, advisories and/or public announcements set forth by the U.S. Department of State or other agencies, e.g. The World Health Organization and the U.S. Centers for Disease Control and Prevention.
-If a U.S. Department of State travel warning is in effect for the date of intended university-sponsored and/or arranged travel, the International Programs Office will cancel the program.
-If a travel advisory, alert or public announcement is in effect for the date of intended university-sponsored and/or arranged travel, the associate dean for International Programs will forward information to the provost for further review, including potential recommendations for trip cancellation if there is found to be substantial risk to the traveler.
+If a U.S. Department of State travel warning (Level 3 and higher) is in effect for the date of intended University-sponsored and/or arranged travel, the Office of International Programs will cancel the program.
+If a travel advisory, alert or public announcement is in effect for the date of intended University-sponsored and/or arranged travel, the associate dean for International Programs will forward information to the provost for further review, including potential recommendations for trip cancellation if there is found to be substantial risk to the traveler.
 The University of Tampa reserves the right to cancel any faculty-led travel study program and to not approve any individual education abroad program given perceived risk factors.

 Required U.S. Department of State Trip Registration

 It is the responsibility of each student holding a U.S. passport to officially register with the U.S. embassy or consulate in the country or countries he/she is visiting at www.travel.state.gov.
-The traveler must forward confirmation and proof of the registration process to the International Programs Office.
-A student holding a non-U.S. passport must officially register with his/her home country embassy or consulate in the country or countries he/she is visiting.
-Confirmation and proof of the registration process must be forwarded by the traveler to the International Programs Office.
+The traveler must upload confirmation and proof of the registration process to the TDS for Study Abroad application portal.

 State Department Travel Warnings